A version of this story was originally published in September 2020.

 And during a game in June 1921, while coaching the Chicago American Giants against the Indianapolis ABCs, Foster put all that practice into work.
 Overwhelmingly so.

 Because it was so long ago, the story has varying versions, but the most popular -- printed by both the Chicago Daily Tribune and Chicago Defender at the time -- was that the Giants were down 10-0 going into the eighth inning.
-Foster's team then scored nine in the eighth to get within one, the ABCs scored another eight in the ninth to go up, 18-9, and then the Giants rallied for another nine to make a tie.
+Foster's team then scored nine in the eighth to get within one, the ABCs scored another eight in the ninth to go up, 18-9, and then the Giants rallied for another nine to make it a tie.

 And they did so, mostly, by bunting.